fsaforo1/my-masters-degree-in-statistics/README.md

 A curated list of resources for my custom-designed Master's degree in Statistics with a concentration in Machine Learning at Louisiana State University.

 Yeah, it's a lot!
-I wanted to learn about a variety of interesting topics with connections to Machine Learning, so I ended up taking **56 credits in total (the equivalent of almost 2 masters degrees)**.
+I wanted to learn a variety of interesting topics with connections to Machine Learning, so I ended up taking **56 credits in total (the equivalent of almost 2 masters degrees)**.